Java 21 · Project Loom · Spring Boot 3.2+

 Java Virtual Threads

 The biggest concurrency change in Java's 25-year history.
-Platform thread memory architecture, carrier thread scheduling, mount/unmount mechanics, Spring Boot integration, thread pinning, Structured Concurrency, and everything you need at a senior interview.
+Carrier threads, mount/unmount, Continuation objects, Spring Boot integration, thread pinning, Structured Concurrency, and 8 senior interview Q&As.

-Java 21 LTS Project Loom Spring Boot 3.2+ StructuredTaskScope Thread Pinning Interview Ready
+Java 21 LTS Project Loom Spring Boot 3.2+ Tomcat / Netty Thread Pinning Interview Ready

 Platform Threads Don't Scale